We like to think that the Art Department at King Edwards is an open and stimulating place in which to work.

 3) Through the medium of drawing, examine the features of the human face - this would take the form of a large charcoal drawing and would examine the work of Daumier, Michealangelo and Norman Rockwell.
 Working from a picture of themselves taken with a digital camera, students caricature.

 5) Introduce I.T.
 Based skills and combine them with their drawings and designs to create a book jacket of their own choice.
 Artists such as Toulouse Lautrec , Mucha and Bonnard and other Art Deco Artists would provide the stimulation.
+It would also be appropriate to look at contemporary illustration techniques.

 6) Exploring the style of an Artist of your choice, students will create an image, which can be used as the basis of a stamp design.
 Materials such as fine lines, crayons and collage will provide students with a range of techniques to fit the time available.
 They will be expected to look at the work of several different Artists and to focus in depth on one of their choices.